hashicorp/packer/website/source/docs/templates/communicator.html.md

 The WinRM communicator has the following options.

 -   `winrm_host` (string) - The address for WinRM to connect to.

+    NOTE: If using an Amazon EBS builder, you can specify the interface WinRM connects to via [`ssh_interface`](https://www.packer.io/docs/builders/amazon-ebs.html#ssh_interface)

 -   `winrm_insecure` (boolean) - If `true`, do not check server certificate chain and host name.